-For almost 60 years the Beswetherick family has been providing support and care to families in Cornwall during difficult times.
+For over 60 years the Beswetherick family has been providing support and care to families in Cornwall during difficult times.

 One of Truro’s longest established independent funeral directors, now in its third generation, the firm was founded in 1959 by William John Beswetherick.

 During that time we have supported many families through the process by being open, understanding, respectful and professional.
 We listen to, and understand your wishes and provide you with all the information you need to organise a funeral how you want it.

 W J Beswetherick founder, William John Beswetherick, began his career as a wheelwright for the Brokenshire firm on Lemon Quay, Truro, before becoming a carpenter.
 During World War Two he built invasion barges in Charlestown Dock and Totnes.